Scott County Development Committee, Inc

 - Excellent healthcare system

 - Close proximity to Historic Lake Scott State Park and Garden City

 We embrace our cultural differences and provide opportunity for those who possess the entrepreneurial spark to engage in a new venture.

 The Scott County Development Committee, Inc. (SCDC), led by Executive Director Katie Eisenhour, is here to help local businesses, entrepreneurs, and the community as a whole to grow.
 You can contact Katie with questions or if you have a business challenge that you need to overcome.
 There are specific programs designed to help with business growth and development, such as Neighborhood Revitalization and tax incentives along with loan programs offered through the SCDC and community banks.
 This makes it possible for businesses to obtain the funding they need which may be unavailable through traditional means.

 Thriving and Growing

 Scott County has experienced steady and continuous growth as demonstrated by the increased housing demand year over year.
-New businesses including Best Western, ShopKo, and Loves have come to town along with new residents working in the healthcare system, and entrepreneurs creating new businesses like Tate’s restaurant.
-They keep coming because Scott County offers a high-quality of life and support from local organizations like SCDC.
+New businesses including Best Western, ShopKo Hometown, and Love’s Travel Stop have come to town along with new residents working in the healthcare system, and entrepreneurs creating new businesses like Tate’s restaurant.
+They keep coming because Scott County offers a high quality of life and support from local organizations like SCDC.